min2ha/ukwa-site/content/target/38752/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Mary Fee - Your Voice for West Scotland

 Mary Fee is the Scottish Labour candidate for Renfrewshire North and West in the 2016 Scottish Parliamentary election.